-When families come to me sleep deprived and ready for help, they are almost always more concerned with nighttime sleep rather than daytime naps.
+When families come to me sleep deprived and ready for help, they are almost always more concerned with nighttime sleep than daytime naps.
 While naps are likely hard on Mom or Dad, it’s the repeated nighttime waking that can really affect an entire family’s health and well-being.
-But, the big irony is that nighttime sleep isn’t usually that hard to address.
-While kids may protest the sleep training process initially, there is so much melatonin in their body at bedtime, and throughout the night, that they generally figure out how to fall asleep, and stay asleep, for overnight sleep fairly quickly.
-But it’s really naps that can be way more challenging and just as integral for healthy overnight sleep.
-If your child is younger than 16 weeks of age, I would encourage you to check out my other resources for newborn sleep.
-If your child is 16 weeks of age or older and you are considering, or already in the process of sleep training for naps, know that there are lots of ways to help your child nap well during the day without endless periods of cry it out.
+However, the big irony is that nighttime sleep isn’t usually that hard to address.
+Kids may protest the sleep training process initially.
+But there is so much melatonin in their body at bedtime and throughout the night.
+Melatonin generally helps kids figure out how to fall asleep, and stay asleep, overnight fairly quickly.
+So it’s really naps that can be way more challenging, and just as integral for healthy overnight sleep.
+So how do we improve naps?
+And is cry it out for naps the answer?

-If your child falls asleep easily but takes short naps, cry it out may be effective to lengthen their naps.
+If your child falls asleep easily, but takes short naps, cry it out may be effective to lengthen their naps.
 If your child sleeps less than 45 minutes for a nap, you can elect to leave them in their crib for another 10-15 minutes to see if they may fall back to sleep.
 Some families choose to wait up to a full 30 minutes to see if their child falls back to sleep.
-In my experience many babies do not usually fall back to sleep when given extra time to cry after a short nap, but, believe it or not remaining in a dark room with white noise (even if crying) can be much more restful than being up with a caretaker, thus making it easier for a child to remain awake happily until their next scheduled nap time.
+In my experience, many babies do not usually fall back to sleep when given extra time to cry after a short nap.
+But, believe it or not, remaining in a dark room with white noise (even if crying), can be much more restful than being up with a caretaker.
+Thus making it easier for a child to remain awake happily until their next scheduled nap time.